AngelaBubble/Dog_Walker/README.md

 Inside assests folder are files of css and js.
 Inside includes folder are files for processing user requests, such as adding friends and sending messages.

+## User story
+Please check the sprint1.ppt

+## Demo
+There is a file for a video Demo.